NOIA Network (NOIA) Reaches One Day Trading Volume of $4.90 Million

-NOIA Network (CURRENCY:NOIA) traded up 8.9% against the dollar during the one day period ending at 14:00 PM E.T. on February 3rd.
-One NOIA Network coin can currently be bought for approximately $0.28 or 0.00001408 BTC on exchanges.
-NOIA Network has a market cap of $89.37 million and approximately $4.90 million worth of NOIA Network was traded on exchanges in the last 24 hours.
-In the last seven days, NOIA Network has traded up 74% against the dollar.
+NOIA Network (CURRENCY:NOIA) traded up 8.9% against the U.S. dollar during the 1 day period ending at 23:00 PM E.T. on February 5th.
+During the last seven days, NOIA Network has traded 74% higher against the U.S. dollar.
+One NOIA Network coin can currently be bought for $0.28 or 0.00001408 BTC on popular exchanges.
+NOIA Network has a market capitalization of $89.37 million and approximately $4.90 million worth of NOIA Network was traded on exchanges in the last day.

 NOIA Network Coin Profile